Global Virus Network Center Of Excellence Researchers Discover That A Bacterial Protein Promotes Cancer

 Little or no mycoplasma DnaK DNA sequences were found associated with the tumor, which was fully developed, suggesting a hit-and-run or hide mechanism of transformation, indicating that the damage is done early but the protein may not be needed once the cancer cells are formed.

 The study was published yesterday in the Proceedings of the National Academy of Sciences and suggests that bacterial infections may contribute to far more cancers than previously thought.
-The announcement was made by Robert Gallo, MD, The Homer & Martha Gudelsky Distinguished Professor in Medicine, Co-Founder and Director, Institute of Human Virology, University of Maryland School of Medicine and Co-Founder and Scientific Director, Global Virus Network and Davide Zella, PhD, Assistant Professor of Biochemistry and Molecular Biology, Institute of Human Virology, University of Maryland School of Medicine.
+The announcement was made by Robert Gallo, MD, The Homer & Martha Gudelsky Distinguished Professor in Medicine, Co-Founder and Director, Institute of Human Virology, University of Maryland School of Medicine and Co-Founder and International Scientific Advisor, Global Virus Network and Davide Zella, PhD, Assistant Professor of Biochemistry and Molecular Biology, Institute of Human Virology, University of Maryland School of Medicine.
 Drs.
 Gallo and Zella collaborated with Hervé Tettelin, PhD, Associate Professor of Microbiology and Immunology, Institute for Genome Sciences, University of Maryland School of Medicine.

 “Currently, approximately 20% of cancers are thought to be caused by infection, most are known to be due to viruses,” said Dr. Gallo.
 “Mycoplasmas are a family of bacteria that are associated with cancers, especially in people with HIV.
 Our work provides an explanation for how a bacterial infection can trigger a series of events that lead to cancer.
 Of particular importance, the infection did not need to persist and the protein did not need to be continuously present in all cancer cells.
 The study also provides a mechanism for how some bacterial infections can interfere with specific cancer drugs.”